-Brazil: police arrest 3rd suspect in Amazon deaths
+Brazil: police arrest 3rd suspect in Amazon shooting deaths

 BRASILIA, Brazil (AP) — Brazil’s federal police said Saturday that a third suspect in the deaths of British journalist Dom Phillips and Indigenous expert Bruno Pereira has been arrested.
-The pair went missing almost two weeks ago; Phillips’ killing was confirmed after forensic exams; other remains are believed to belong to Pereira.
+The pair, whose remains were found after they went missing almost two weeks ago, were shot to death, according to an autopsy.

+Phillips was shot in the chest and Pereira was shot in the head and the abdomen, police said in a statement.
+It said the autopsy indicated the use of a “firearm with typical hunting ammunition.”

-Police said in a statement that Jefferson da Silva Lima, known as Pelado da Dinha, turned himself at the police station in Atalaia do Norte in the Amazon.
+Police said the third suspect, Jefferson da Silva Lima, known as Pelado da Dinha, turned himself at the police station in Atalaia do Norte in the Amazon.

 Police said the suspect will be referred to a custody hearing.